mahdiyazdani/Hypermarket/docs/video-popup.md

 * On the backend, click **Appearance** » **Customize**.
 * Navigate to **Video Popup** section.

-!> You can toggle the visibility and reorder the hero slider component position using the [homepage control](homepage control) section.
+!> You can toggle the visibility and reorder the video popup component position using the [homepage control](homepage control) section.

-?> If there are no components displaying in the WordPress customizer for **Hero Slider** you may not yet have the default Hypermarket homepage template configured and [set as the front page](setup-homepage-template) of your WordPress site as the **Hero Slider** customizer settings will only display if you have this page template set as the front page of your site.
+?> If there are no components displaying in the WordPress customizer for **Video Popup** you may not yet have the default Hypermarket homepage template configured and [set as the front page](setup-homepage-template) of your WordPress site as the **Video Popup** customizer settings will only display if you have this page template set as the front page of your site.